 Yes, there are!
 Which means you have a few options to choose from.

-Type: Countertop Card Machines
+1 Countertop Card Machines

 When you think of a card machine, you’re probably thinking of the traditional kind at a supermarket checkout, a countertop machine, the type that we’ve all become accustomed to.
 If your business is going from strength to strength and you’re making multiple transactions a day, you’re probably going to want to opt for one of these.

-They’re usually a little more hard wearing and are made to be handled heavily over time, something you’ll need if it’s in the hands of a large number of people every day.
+They’re usually a little more hard-wearing and are made to be handled heavily over time, something you’ll need if it’s in the hands of a large number of people every day.
 Countertop terminals have user-friendly buttons, can work well in low light and usually have a built-in receipt printer, meaning your customer can get a receipt straight away without any hassle.
 We’re slowly moving into a paperless society but the majority of people still like to have a physical receipt as evidence of their purchase, so this is a handy little feature to have.

-Also known as PDQ machines, they connect to a payment provider network via a landline or internet connection after the network has authorised the card, funds can be transferred to the merchant’s account.
+Also known as PDQ machines, they connect to a payment provider network via a landline or internet connection.
+After the network has authorised the card, funds can be transferred to the merchant’s account.
 We’ll talk more about how you receive the funds a little further down.

 Best Countertop Credit Card Machine